CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/06_final_project_publishing.md

 3. Wait 1-2 minutes, then visit the class website URL at [https://centerforspatialresearch.github.io/puerto_rico_now/](https://centerforspatialresearch.github.io/puerto_rico_now/).
 The updates to your post should have appeared.

+## Deliverables by April 5
+Submit links via courseworks to:
+- your individual post
+- the post you created with your group

 ______________________________________________________________________________________________________________